apike/allenpike.com/_posts/2020-09-28-closet-six-months.markdown

 <img src="/images/2020/closet-cam.jpg">

 And work did get done.
 Our one-day-a-week working from home culture adapted to the new world.
-After some time folks re-oriented and settled in, we’ve been productive and effective.
+Since the initial "reorient and refocus" period, we’ve been productive and effective.
 We lost business in the travel sector, but gained more business in e-commerce.
 We kept the band together, and even have a new employee starting next week.
 Our work is far from over, but so far Steamclock’s doing well for a company in a world of turmoil, run from a closet office.

 Still, it’s a very small office.